Kolkata Derby

-The two clubs meet at least 3 times a year, twice in the Indian Super League and once in the Calcutta Football League.
-Often these two clubs met in other competitions like the Durand Cup, IFA Shield, Super Cup etc.
+The two clubs meet at least three times a year, twice in the Indian Super League and once in the Calcutta Football League.
+Often these two clubs met in other competitions like the Durand Cup, IFA Shield, or Super Cup.

-Both clubs have huge and dedicated fan bases around the world, and represent a specific class of Bengali people, Mohun Bagan represented people existing in the western part of Bengal (known as Ghotis), while East Bengal is primarily supported by people hailing from the eastern part of pre-independence Bengal (known as Bangals).
-Culturally, this derby is very similar to the Scottish Professional Football League's Old Firm derby, since a majority of the Mohun Bagan supporters represent the 'nativist' population (similar to Rangers) and a majority of the East Bengal fans represent the 'immigrant' population (similar to Celtic).
+Both clubs have large and dedicated fan bases around the world, and represent a specific class of Bengali people, Mohun Bagan represents people existing in the western part of Bengal (known as Ghotis), while East Bengal is primarily supported by people hailing from the eastern part of pre-independence Bengal (known as Bangals) currently known as Bangladesh.
+Culturally, this derby is very similar to the Scottish Professional Football League's Old Firm derby, since a majority of the Mohun Bagan supporters represent the 'nativist' population (similar to Rangers) and a majority of the East Bengal fans represent the 'immigrant' population coming from Bangladesh(similar to Celtic).
 The celebrations of a derby win is traditionally marked with dishes prepared from either ilish or golda chingri, depending on which team wins.
 The East Bengal supporters celebrate their win with ilish courses, being associated to the eastern region of Bengal (now Bangladesh), where as the Mohun Bagan fans celebrate with courses of golda chingri.